San Severino, Centola

 San Severino is an Italian village and hamlet (frazione) of the municipality of Centola in the Province of Salerno, Campania.
-As of 2011 its population was of 435.
+As of 2011 its population was 435.

 History

-Known until 1861 as San Severino di Camerota, the village was founded in the 10th-11th century.
-The original settlement, located upon a hill, was gradually abandoned during the end of the 19th century after the construction of a railway line.
+The village was founded in the 10th-11th century.
+Until 1861, it was known as San Severino di Camerota.
+The original settlement is located upon a hill but was gradually abandoned during the end of the 19th century after the construction of a railway line.
 New houses were built in the valley, just below the hill but closer to the railway.
-Nowadays the ancient village is a ghost town and a preserved heritage, because of the conservation status of its medieval structure.
+Nowadays, the ancient village is a ghost town and a preserved heritage, because of the conservation status of its medieval structure.

 Geography

-Located in the valley of Mingardo river, close to the mount Bulgheria, San Severino develops along the provincial road SP 109, in southern Cilento.
+Located in the valley of Mingardo river, close to the mount Bulgheria, San Severino is found along the provincial road SP 109, in southern Cilento.
 It is 4 km far from Foria and Poderia, 6 from Celle di Bulgheria, 8 from Centola, 10 from Palinuro (by the sea), 15 from Camerota and 16 from Marina di Camerota.
 The modern village is linked to the medieval one by a pedestrian trail.